 Stock appreciation rights may be granted under the Amended 2018 Plan pursuant to stock appreciation right agreements.
 Each stock appreciation right is denominated in common stock share equivalents.
-The strike price of each stock appreciation right will be determined by the Plan Administrator, but will in no event be less than 100% of the fair market value of the common stock subject to the stock appreciation right on the date of grant.
+The strike price of each stock appreciation right will be determined by the Plan Administrator, but will in no event be less than 100% of the fair market value of the common stock subject to the stock appreciation right on the date of grant, other than certain stock appreciation rights granted pursuant to an assumption of or substitution for another stock appreciation right pursuant to a "corporate transaction" (as defined in the Amended 2018 Plan) and in a manner consistent with applicable law.
 The Plan Administrator may also impose restrictions or conditions upon the vesting of stock appreciation rights that it deems appropriate.
 The appreciation distribution payable upon exercise of a stock appreciation right may be paid in shares of our common stock, in cash, in a combination of cash and stock, or in any other form of consideration determined by the Plan Administrator and set forth in the stock appreciation right agreement.
 Stock appreciation rights will be subject to the same conditions upon termination of continuous service and restrictions on transfer as stock options under the Amended 2018 Plan.